 Utopia’s tip: Pencil in brief breaks throughout your day and use these to tidy your workspace up a bit – no matter whether it’s your bedroom or office.
 Take the time to brainstorm ways to better plan your day or rehash your daily goals.

 This article was translated from German to English by Evan Binford.
-You can view the original here: Arbeitsplatz gestalten: Minimalismus am Schreibtisch.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Arbeitsplatz gestalten: Minimalismus am Schreibtisch.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?